srsawant34/Chatbot/README.md

 Each question have a id with respective word and answer.
 The tables are advo, adjo, nouno, subo, verbo and answer.
 Since the chatbot memory is database we have to feed the data to the database.
 To feed the database run the feed.py file after the mongodb client is running.
 Then give input the number of questions you want to insert, and question and answer respectively.

 Chatbot Workflow :
-1. Connects to the database avas.
+1. Run the sentence.py (sentence_mp.py is multithreaded implementation of the same).First it connects to the database avas.
 2. Takes question as input
 3. Tokenization of words and tagging is done.
 4. After identifying the type of word it is then searched with the respective table.